quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 3 years ago
 Leeonnas is AMAZING!
 My husband and I had such a swift easy breezy experience during this entire process!
 I remember him from being at a vast majority of our Realtors open houses and being just as personable and accommodating then as he was during our home buying process!
-I remember on our closing day how genuinely happy he was for us and I quote he said “Congratulations #TeamMcNear you guys have a beautiful first home and a heck of a first home at that!
+I remember on our closing day how genuinely happy he was for us and I quote he said "Congratulations #TeamMcNear you guys have a beautiful first home and a heck of a first home at that!
 He is truly dedicated to providing the best experience and taking the stress, worry, and fear away.
-When we first began our journey we were so nervous and didn’t know what to expect however, working with Leeonnas honestly felt like a walk in the park.
+When we first began our journey we were so nervous and didn't know what to expect however, working with Leeonnas honestly felt like a walk in the park.
 He was very detailed oriented, responsive, timely, accurate, and prompt.
 He made sure we knew everything we needed to know before we agreed to anything.
-He explained what we were signing and why and mentioned on numerous occasions that if we didn’t understand something call him and he would explain and ease our fears.
+He explained what we were signing and why and mentioned on numerous occasions that if we didn't understand something call him and he would explain and ease our fears.
 He was a pleasure to communicate with and did I mention personable ?!
 Even after the home buying process he is still available to answer any questions we have.
 I will recommend him and our realtor to anyone trying to buy a home, property, or anywhere his services can be rendered!
 Very professional!
 Oh and did I mention he blessed us with a heck of a housewarming gift!
 Thank you so much Leeonnas!
-We typically don’t say this to people we do business with but you have become family!
+We typically don't say this to people we do business with but you have become family!
 We love you man!
 We wish many blessings to you and yours!
 Positive
 Responsiveness, Quality, Professionalism, Value